plaetzchen79/elements-test/README.md

 Angular Modules and Components are great when using in Angular Environments and the Angular ecosystem.
 Have you ever dreamed of using Angular components in just every HTML-Page and other environments like REACT?

 That is what custom-elements are designed for.
-The custom-elemts standard ist supported by most modern browsers.
+The custom-elements standard ist supported by most modern browsers.

 From angular-io:
 *A custom-element behaves like any other HTML element, and does not require any special knowledge of Angular terms or usage conventions.*
 Sounds great.

-Even if you stay in the Angular ecosystem, the creation of dynamic components gets much more easier with Angular Elements.
+Even if you stay in the Angular ecosystem, the **creation of dynamic components** gets much more easier with Angular Elements.
 (Am i the only one not liking the ComponentFactory ? ;-))

 ### Solution
 Angular Elements is the key to transform Angular Components into standarized web-components.

-This means that the Angular Framework (and everything else needed) is bundled in on package.
+This means that the Angular Framework (and everything else needed) is bundled into one package.

 And with Angular we can transport every component into a custom-element with this function:
 `createCustomElement()`.